ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 #### Docker on Windows
 The best place to start is to follow the instructions above.
 A common pitfall is to not log in to the docker container.
 The first time you run `docker run -it -p 4567:4567 -v 'pwd':/work udacity/controls_kit:latest` the controls_kit may download, but the system may not log you in to the container.
 If you are logged in instead of a `$` prompt, you should see something like this: `root@27b126542a51:/work#`.
 If you are not logged into the container commands such as `apt-get` and `make` will not be recognized, so be sure to execute `docker run -it -p 4567:4567 -v 'pwd':/work udacity/controls_kit:latest` again, if you do not see the correct prompt.

-A thoughtful student has created a docker specific [starter guide](https://discussions.udacity.com/t/getting-started-with-docker-and-windows-for-the-ekf-project-a-guide/320236) for the EKF project.
-The following is an abridged version.

 **Tip regarding port forwarding when running code on vm and simulator on host** When using a virtual machine and running the simulator on the host machine, it is critical to set up port forwarding, as described above.